Aaron P. Mitchell

 200B Mellon Institute

 Pittsburgh, PA 15213

 Ph.D., Massachusetts Institute of Technology

 Postdoctoral Appointment, Department of Biochemistry and Biophysics, University of California at San Francisco

 How does a pathogen cause infection?
 That is the question that drives our research.
-Our studies focus on Candida albicans, a major fungal pathogen that can cause both mucosal and invasive infections.
-Invasive Candida infections cause over 10,000 deaths per year in the USA.
+Our studies focus on Candida albicans, a leading fungal pathogen that can cause both mucosal and invasive infections.
+Invasive Candida infections cause over 10,000 deaths per year in the USA, and over 400,000 deaths per year worldwide.
 Our overall objectives are to define the determinants of pathogenicity and drug responses in order to identify strategies to improve diagnosis and therapeutics.

 |Gene expression changes associated with adherence-defective mutants (Finkel et al., 2012).||Confocal images of biofilms produced by wild-type, mutant, and complemented strains.
 The mutation lies in a gene that is highly induced during biofilm growth (Desai et al., submitted).||Scanning electron micrograph of a biofilm that presents tubular hyphal cells and amorphous extracellular matrix material (Fanning and Mitchell, 2012).|

 Fanning et al 2012 Mol Micro Microarray Data GSE38846.xls

 PublicationsO'Meara, T.R., Xu, W., Selvig, K.M., O'Meara, M.J., Mitchell, A.P., and Alspaugh, J.A.
 (2014).
 The Cryptococcus neoformans Rim101 Transcription Factor Directly Regulates Genes Required for Adaptation to the Host.
 Mol Cell Biol 34, 673-684.